 Editor’s Letter: Finding the Worthy Few

-Stan Lee wrote these words about a teenage boy who acquired superpowers after being bitten by a radioactive spider.
+Stan Lee wrote, “With great power comes great responsibility,” about a teenage boy who acquired superpowers after being bitten by a radioactive spider.
 Here at Worth, we celebrate more prosaic superpowers: academic achievement, entrepreneurial spirit, public service, technological innovation, and philanthropic efforts.
 Indeed, wealth itself can be seen as a superpower, with a profound ability to shape the world.
 Before that can happen, that “responsibility” must be accepted.
 This year’s Worthy 100 list shines with people who have done just that.

 First, let me say I hate lists like this.
 The Worth staff was arguing over who would make it and who would not right up to our deadline.
 Submissions came from our readers, last year’s winners, and the editorial staff.
 Candidates were judged not by their fame or fortune but by their impact on the world.
 There are incredibly Worthy people that did not make the cut and people who made it that are imperfect individuals.
 We also tried to make the list as diverse as possible.
 There are names you will recognize and some that you don’t but should.
 Here are just a few: